 but deliver us from evil.

-It is important to realize that theology, rather than form, comprises the main difference between the Lutheran and Catholic churches.
-In fact, in form, Lutheran services and devotions resemble Roman Catholicism more closely than the Baptist, Presbyterian, and other Protestant traditions.
+It is essential to realize that theology, rather than form, comprises the main difference between the Lutheran and Catholic churches.

-Luther’s critique of Catholicism largely focused on salvation by faith alone through grace alone in Christ alone, and the abuses of the Catholic church leadership.
 Accordingly, Luther still valued Catholic practices such as the Rosary, as long as they did not contradict important facets of theology.
 (Also see Do Lutheran Clergy Wear Collars?)

-The common use of these different systems of prayer is to help the individual believer to focus their mind upon the truths of God.
+The everyday use of these different systems of prayer is to help the individual believer to focus their mind upon the truths of God.
 The beads provide physical ways for Christians to interact with the Christian faith.
 [3]

 References: